webreinvent/vaah-docs/docs/vaahflutter/directory_structure/vaahextendflutter/widgets/atoms/input-auto-complete.md

     required this.label,
     this.padding = allPadding12,
     this.borderRadius = defaultPadding / 2,
+    this.isBorderEnabled = true,
     this.isEnabled = true,
     this.size = InputSize.medium,
     this.height = 250,
+    this.optionsBackgroundColor,
+    this.isShadowEnabled = false,
+    this.icon,
     this.iconBackgroundColor,
     this.iconColor,
     required this.hints,